 To achieve a more sustainable society beyond "negative externality" problems, all members of society must internalize the value of harmonizing with the environment.
 Can enterprises cover the costs with the returns from their pro-environmental activities?
 Is there a high probability that they can gain the support of consumers?
 We are addressing the following themes mainly on the Japanese market:

-- Corporate market strategy based on pro-environmental activities: differentiation strategy, defensive strategy, and brand strategy beyond CSR - Environmental communication between corporation and consumer: environmental labels, environment management system certification, and environmental risk communication
+- Corporate market strategy based on pro-environmental activities: differentiation strategy, defensive strategy, and brand strategy beyond CSR - Environmental communication between corporation

 Pro-environmental agricultural practices: the fish cradle project in Shiga prefecture, Japan